zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 ```xml
 <apply template="layout"/>
 ```
-Or applying with a path of a zul:
+Or apply with a path of a zul like:
 ```xml
 <apply templateURI="/chapter1/banner.zul"/>
 ```